minkley/kubestuff/README.md

-  You can build all at once or one at a time.
-The vm's are built using Centos and the first time you run vagrant, it will fetch the Centos image if it is not there.
+Build the kmaster first before the nodes.
+The kmaster build writes the output of the kubeadm init command which is needed for the nodes to join the cluster

-  Build command is
+  Build kmaster first

-  `vagrant up <host, host> [default build everything.]`
+  `vagrant up kmaster`

-   For the purpose of this excercise, we will build  kmaster & knode01
+Build the nodes after you have successfully built kmaster

-   `vagrant up kmaster knode01`
+   `vagrant up  knode01 knode02`